jeffbass/com-yin-yang-ranch/docs/water/index.md

-Here is a cartoon map of California showing the 440 mile journey our water takes to get from it's source in the High Sierra Mountains to us. (this map is from the Las Virgenes Water District [webpage](https://www.lvmwd.com/community-resources/the-journey-your-water-takes))
+Here is a cartoon map of California showing the 440 mile journey our water takes to get from it's source in the High Sierra Mountains to us. (this map is from the Las Virgenes Municipal Water District [webpage](https://www.lvmwd.com/community-resources/the-journey-your-water-takes))

 ![Water Jounney](../images/water-journey-map.png)